mlr-org/mlr3filters/README.md

 The following learners allow the extraction of variable importance and therefore are supported by `FilterImportance`:

-    ## Warning: Package 'glmnet' required but not installed for Learner
-    ## 'classif.glmnet'

-    ## Warning: Package 'kknn' required but not installed for Learner 'classif.kknn'

-    ## Warning: Package 'e1071' required but not installed for Learner
-    ## 'classif.naive_bayes'

-    ## Warning: Package 'e1071' required but not installed for Learner 'classif.svm'

-    ## Warning: Package 'xgboost' required but not installed for Learner
-    ## 'classif.xgboost'

-    ## Warning: Package 'glmnet' required but not installed for Learner 'regr.glmnet'

-    ## Warning: Package 'kknn' required but not installed for Learner 'regr.kknn'

-    ## Warning: Package 'DiceKriging' required but not installed for Learner 'regr.km'

-    ## Warning: Package 'e1071' required but not installed for Learner 'regr.svm'

-    ## Warning: Package 'xgboost' required but not installed for Learner 'regr.xgboost'

     ## [1] "classif.featureless" "classif.ranger"      "classif.rpart"
     ## [4] "classif.xgboost"     "regr.featureless"    "regr.ranger"
     ## [7] "regr.rpart"          "regr.xgboost"